pascalduez/postcss-quantity-queries/README.md

 ## At-rule API

-There is also an at-rule API, similar to pre-processors.
+There is also an at-rule API available, similar to pre-processors.
+Although it might get deprecated at some point.
-Although the recommended API is the pseudo-selectors one.
+The recommended API is the pseudo-selectors one.

 ```css
 @at-least count [, selector] { ... }